2acoin/2acoin-docs/Frequently-Asked-Questions.md

   You see above/elsewhere wallet files are being created via the wallet software, these files might be stored unencrypted, if unencrypted then the keys can be read by malicious software and balance's of those wallets transferred.

-  Thus to protect against that scenario you could transfer any TRTL balance to one of these cold storage addresses.
+  Thus to protect against that scenario you could transfer any ARMS balance to one of these cold storage addresses.
 Please remember to keep secure/secret backups of your keys.
 If you lose the keys you lose any balance that was transferred to that wallet.

 #### Q: Can I make a paper wallet?